prasanna-k-r/DevGroot-Blog/src/pages/about/about.md

 ---
 **I'm a web and mobile developer with 3 years background.**

 For front end I use Angular js, Angular, Ionic, React.js,Nodejs as a main frameworks.
-I create testing utilities to make sure the code performs well on different site and at scale.

 My other skills: